 Welcome to the Mariposa County Budget Page.
 Here you can find information about the County’s current and past budgets and how county services are funded.
 The County’s current (2018-19) General Fund Budget totals $62.3 million.
-51% of these funds support public safety in our County.

 The Fund is supported by $33.6 million in general purpose revenue that is at the discretion of the Board for purposes with general benefit.
 The balance of $28.7 million in non-discretionary revenues are designated for a specific purpose, often program-specific items funded by state or federal dollars that the County administrates.

 A substantial share of the discretionary portion of Mariposa County’s budget is funded by its “Transient Occupancy Tax”, a levy charged to travelers when they rent accommodations from a hotel, inn or other short term lodging.
 This fee accounts for 43% of the funds supporting key services including sheriff, fire, public works, parks and recreation others.

 Our County has a debt load that is among the lowest in the state and continues to maintain a budget reserve and conservative investments to stretch every dollar.
 Our County is a leader in fiscal responsibility, but there are significant challenges ahead the community should know about.